savelee/leeboonstra-new/source/_posts/dialogflow_flutter_grpc.md

 date: 2021-03-14 12:00:00

 ---

+The Hidden Manual for building a gRPC Flutter Dart integration.

 Learn how to use the gRPC API in Google Cloud.
 My usecase is to use Dart & Flutter on Google Cloud, to stream audio data with Dialogflow for native mobile Android & iOS apps.